creek-service/creek-service.github.io/_posts/2023-11-14-json-validator-comparison.md

 in our experience, is often better achieved by producing data to a new topic in tandem with the old for a period of time.
 Turning off and deleting the old topic once all consumers have migrated.

+See the follow-on post series [Evolving JSON Schemas]({% post_url 2024-01-08-json-schema-evolution-part-1 %}) for more info on the specifics of evolving JSON Schemas.
+{: .notice--info}

 ### Schema registries

 The requirement for schemas to be transitively forwards and backwards compatible, i.e. compatible with all previous and future schemas,